Darkoyd/SCuLPTER/README.md

 sbt
 ```

-Then initializing the Scala.js linker with
+Then, inside the sbt CLI, initialize the Scala.js linker with

 ```
 fastLinkJS